Environmental and Social Risk (ESR)

 What does ING’s ESR team do?

-• Monitor high-risk clients to ensure compliance with sustainability criteria.
+- Monitor and engage with high-risk clients to ensure compliance with our ESR policy and sustainability criteria.

 The ESR screening processes we apply are visualised and explained in the ESR framework (chapter 2).
 ESR is applied in practice in different ways, including an ESR client assessment during KYC onboarding and periodic reviews, an ESR transaction assessment for Wholesale Banking and name screening for transactions with fully restricted clients.
 These ESR check and controls are integrated into our client and transaction due diligence processes.
 The outcome of the ESR client assessment together with the outcome of the ESR transaction assessment will determine the overall ESR profile of the business engagement and the approval process thereafter (see table).